tayganr/purviewcli/README.md

 ## Getting Started

-[Getting Started](./doc/md/guide.md) for guidance on how to install, setup, and use purviewcli.
+[Getting Started](./doc/md/guide.md) - how to install, setup, and use purviewcli.

 ## Installation